Nader R. Hasan

 Practice Areas

-Nader acts regularly for clients seeking to vindicate their constitutional rights in high-profile cases.
-He has acted for the wrongfully convicted and asylum seekers.
-He acts for Indigenous groups and environmental NGOs in environmental and constitutional cases.
-He also acts for civil liberties groups, including the Criminal Lawyers’ Association, the British Columbia Civil Liberties Association, and the David Asper Centre for Constitutional Rights.
+With a reputation as a champion for the underdog, Nader acts regularly for clients seeking to vindicate their constitutional rights.
+He has acted for the wrongfully accused and wrongfully convicted.
+He also acts for Indigenous groups, environmental NGOs, and civil liberties organizations in constitutional cases.
+He is a board member and Vice-Chair of the Canadian Civil Liberties Association and a member of the Advisory Committee of the David Asper Centre for Constitutional Rights.

 +